GrGLeo/projet_deployment/README.md

 ### Backend

 - [ ] Store data files in an S3 Bucket to avoid copying CSV or XLSX files to each container.
-- [ ] Manage S3 Bucket interactions through a Python class.
+- [ ] Manage S3 Bucket interactions through a Python module.

 ### Frontend

 - [ ] Rework the second page for better overview and clarity.
 - [ ] Improve form interactions for smooth navigation.
-- [ ] Enhance caching for better performance.
+- [x] Enhance caching for better performance.

 ### Miscellaneous